-We have not forgotten that at the Sixth Congress of the Y.C.I., voices were raised among the Socialist youth accusing us of opportunism asserting that the decisions of the Sixth Congress would lead to the destruction of the revolutionary spirit of the youth.
+We have not forgotten that at the time of the Sixth Congress of the Y.C.I. voices were raised among the Socialist youth accusing us of opportunism and asserting that the decisions of the Sixth Congress would lead to the destruction of the revolutionary spirit of the youth.